Program overview

 Clinical rotations

-Clinical training is offered throughout Michigan in cooperation with the Detroit Medical Center hospitals, Beaumont Health, University Hospital of Michigan Health Centers, Ann Arbor Veterans Affair Medical Center Healthcare System, Ascension-Providence Rochester Hospital, Henry Ford Health System, Michigan Health Clinics, Sparrow Health System, Bronson Healthcare Group, Wayne County Medical Examiner's Office, as well as out-of-state in cooperation with the University of Minnesota Physicians in Rochester, MN, Ohio State University Wexner Medical Center in Columbus, OH, Southern Illinois Memorial Medical Center in Springfield, IL, Opus Pathology in Columbia, TN, and the Mississippi Department of Public Safety- Medical Examiner.
+Clinical training is offered throughout Michigan in cooperation with the Detroit Medical Center hospitals, University Hospital of Michigan Health Centers, Ascension-Providence Rochester Hospital, Henry Ford Health System, Michigan Health Clinics, Sparrow Health System, Bronson Healthcare Group, Holland Hospital, John Dingell Detroit Veterans Affair Medical Center, Corewell Health Lakeland, MyMichigan Health Center, Wayne County Medical Examiner's Office, as well as out-of-state in cooperation with the University of Minnesota Physicians in Rochester, MN, Southern Illinois Memorial Medical Center in Springfield, IL, Opus Pathology in Columbia, TN, Dekalb County Medical Examiner Office in Decatur, GA, Franklin County Coroner Office in Columbus, OH, and Oregon Health and Science University in Portland, OR.
+Click here to review the list of current clinical liaisons.

-Should the current number of clinical placements fail to become available, or is decreased, for the intended number of students enrolled in the second year of the program at the time of their clinical placement, students will be selected to rotate at the available clinical sites based upon their date of registration.
+Should the current number of clinical placements fail to become available, or is decreased, for the intended number of students enrolled in the second/third year of the program at the time of their clinical placement, students will be selected to rotate at the available clinical sites based upon their date of registration.

 Service work during clinical rotations